Brown nets 23, Celtics race past Bulls 133-77

+CHICAGO (AP) - The Boston Celtics turned in a record-setting performance in their steady climb in the Eastern Conference.

-CHICAGO (AP) - Jaylen Brown scored 23 points off the bench, Daniel Theis added a career-high 22 points and grabbed 10 rebounds, and the Boston Celtics routed the Chicago Bulls 133-77 on Saturday night for their fifth straight win.
+Jaylen Brown scored 23 points off the bench, Daniel Theis added a career-high 22 points and grabbed 10 rebounds, and the Celtics routed the Chicago Bulls 133-77 on Saturday night for their fifth straight win.

 The 56-point loss was the worst in Bulls' history, eclipsing a 53-point (127-74) defeat at Minnesota on Nov.
 8, 2001.